peterpaul/cli/README.md

 }
 </pre>

 Value parsers can also be registered via `ServiceLoader`.
-To do that add the a file named `META-INF/services/com.github.peterpaul.cli.parser.ValueParser` to the classpath with the class name of the parser:
+To do that add the a file named `META-INF/services/net.kleinhaneveld.cli.parser.ValueParser` to the classpath with the class name of the parser:

 <pre lang="Java">
-com.github.peterpaul.cli.examples.MyTypeParser
+net.kleinhaneveld.cli.examples.MyTypeParser
 </pre>

 Then the specific value parser will be used automatically when arguments or options with any type in the `supportedClasses` are used.